RedHat-UX/red-hat-design-system/docs/theming/developers.md

 ```

 This approach _does not work_ with SVG loaded through the `<img>` tag, or with
-raster graphics; however, another approach is in development that could help:
+raster graphics; however, another approach is in development that could help.

 ### Alternating Graphics